thoughtbot/hotwire-example-template/README.md

 a similar opportunity.
 How might we conditionally present (and require!) those fields based on the current `<input type="radio">` selection?

-First, to control whether or not the values are submitted to the server, we can conditionally render them with the [disabled][fieldset-disabled] attribute.
+We can use the `<fieldset>` element's [disabled][fieldset-disabled] attribute to control whether or not its descendant fields are encoded into the request and transmitted to the server when the `<form>` is submitted.

-We can base the presence or absence of the attribute on the selected value (which is read from a URL parameter or defaults to "Owned"):
+The `[disabled]` attribute is a [boolean attribute][], so its presence alone is enough to omit the element and its descendants.
+We'll base the presence or absence on whether or not the `<fieldset>` corresponds to the currently selected "building type" (i.e. "owned", "leased", and "other"):

 ```diff
 --- a/app/views/buildings/new.html.erb